MineyukiIwasaki/MineyukiIwasaki.github.io/README.md

 ## BIO
 ### Home Account
 I've started an indie game developer Scidog Games and I'm making a game while traveling all over the world as a digital nomad.
+(126)

-### Home Account for Facebook(101), Twitter(160), Instagram(150)
+### Work Account for Facebook(101), Twitter(160), Instagram(150), YouTube(1000)
-I've started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon.
-(94)
-I've started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world.
-(145)
+I'm Mineyuki and have started an indie game developer Scidog Games and I'm making a game.
+(89: Facebook) I've started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world.
+(144: Twitter, Instagram)
-I've started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world as a digital nomad.
-(164)

-### Work Account for Facebook(255), YouTube(1000)
 I'm Mineyuki and have started an indie game developer Scidog Games and I'm making a lovely puzzle game Swapon for Android/iOS while traveling all over the world as a digital nomad.
 Welcome YouTubers who play our games on YouTube, TikTok and Twitch.
-(249)

-### Introduction
-Hi, I'm Mineyuki from Japan and started indie game developer.
-Early next year, I'll establish our company and the Swapon will be our first game.
-In the past, I've worked at Bandai Namco as software engineer for twenty years and developed Tekken, Ridge Racer, Super Smash Bros. and so on.
-Now I'm working in Kuala Lumpur, Malaysia!
+(248: YouTube)

 ## Google Analytics
 ```